ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

 Some guidelines:

 1. A component should be tested in isolation without any dependencies if possible.
 Do not simply import the whole production module.
 Only import real dependencies if it is essential for the test that the real dependency is used.
-Instead mock pipes, directives and components that the component under test depends upon.
-A very useful technique is writing stubs for child components: https://angular.io/guide/testing-components-scenarios#stubbing-unneeded-components.
+Instead, use mock pipes, mock directives and mock components that the component under test depends upon.
+A very useful technique is writing `stubs for child components <https://angular.io/guide/testing-components-scenarios#stubbing-unneeded-components>`_.
    This has the benefit of being able to test the interaction with the child components.

 Example of a bad test practice: